hbellows/widgets/README.md

 4. Run `rails db:{create,migrate,seed}` in the project folder.
 5. To use the application locally, run `rails s` and navigate to `http:localhost:3000`
 6. Or, use go [here]() to see the application live
 ## Running Tests
-Run `rspec` to run the full test suite, or `rails server` to load up the application.
+Run `rspec` to run the full test suite, or `rails s` to load up the application locally.
 ## Dependencies
  ### All Environments
  - [Rails](https://guides.rubyonrails.org/)
  - [Postgresql](https://www.postgresql.org/)